peterhinch/micropython-epaper/README.md

 ```
 The latter file can then be copied to the Pyboard and used by the driver.

-This assumes Linux but CfontToBinary.py is plain Python and should run on other platforms.
+This assumes Linux but CfontToBinary.py is plain Python3 and should run on other platforms.

 Although small fonts are displayed accurately they can be hard to read!
 Note that fonts
 can be subject to copyright restrictions.
 The provided font samples are released under open licences.